treasure-data/digdag/digdag-docs/src/index.rst

      :alt: Grouping tasks
      :align: left

 Workflow definition gets complicated quickly.
-Digdag lets you organize tasks by creating nested groups so that you can check pipelines from a bird's view, then dives in to details.
+Digdag lets you organize tasks by creating nested groups so that you can see from a bird's view, then dive in to details.
 Well-organized pipelines make it easy to review your achievement as well as preventing mistakes.

 Getting started
 ==================================